evidentlyai/evidently/docs/book/input-data/column-mapping.md

 ```

-Naming the columns after the lables is a requirement.
+Naming the columns after the labels is a requirement.
 You cannot pass a custom list.

 ### Binary classification, option 1